nn1854/Data-and-Code-A2/README.md

     """),
     on_overlap_tile5)`

 When all artefacts are found the player will make their way to a portal to enter the next level of the game.
-This level the player fires projectiles at enemies before the countdown ends to win
+This level the player fires projectiles (A button) at enemies before the countdown ends to win.

 _Code Example (Projectiles)_